 - The social, institutional and ethical foundations of global development (including for example western Enlightenment ideas and ways of seeing urban and regional development, Confucian thought and East Asian models, developmental versus liberal states).
 Mutual respect, national independence and urban and regional development.
 Universal theory versus the social and geographical specificity of development.

 Submission of papers

-Please submit proposals for papers in the form of a 400-500 word abstract (text only, no pictures, graphs or tables) through the Regional Studies Association online portal by 2nd March 2015.
-Registration and submission will be available on the Regional Studies Association website shortly at: www.regionalstudies.org/conferences.
+Please submit proposals for papers in the form of a 400-500 word abstract (text only, no pictures, graphs or tables) through the Regional Studies Association online portal by 31st July 2015.
+Registration and submission is available on the Regional Studies Association website at: www.regionalstudies.org/conferences

 The conference is open to RSA members and non-members.
-Fees for members and non-members will be clearly displayed once registration is open.
+Fees for members and non-members will be clearly shown once registration opens.

 Please contact Elizabeth Mitchell at email@example.com for further details and questions regarding abstract submission.

 - Bursary Application Guidelines (pdf)

 - Call for Papers - 1st Draft (pdf)

 - Registration - Step by Step Instructions (pdf)

 - Terms and Conditions (pdf)